 for Social Action

 CenTex MFSA supports "The Truth in Our Stories" in memory of

 Julie Fuschak, a passionate supporter of Austin Region JFON and an instrumental figure in organizing clinics in Georgetown, Texas during ARJFON's early years.

 Eight of the immigrants featured in the book share their story in video format.
 Each of their stories can be viewed in full, separately, or in a 55-minute video that shares portions of each video story.

 We can facilitate or help equip you to facilitate a discussion of The Truth in Our Stories using a combination of video, book, and processing questions.

-The extended format focuses on reading 1 story from the book in preparation for gathering and watching 2 video stories together with discussion for 4 weeks.
+The extended format focuses on reading 1 story from the book in preparation for gathering and watching 2 video stories together with discussion over 4 weeks.

-The one-day format involves watching the long format composite film together followed by processing and discussion, with the book as a take-home resource.
+The one-day format involves watching the 55-min. format composite film together followed by processing and discussion, with the book as a take-home resource.

 Sign up for a theological reflection course featuring The Truth in Our Stories book and videos through Education Beyond the Walls at Austin Presbyterian Theologial Seminary.